 Note, for the AFC only "x86_64" architecture will be supported, and thus the CRS must supply that value in its PoV submission.
 The field is included to future-proof the specification for additional architecture support.
+All PoV submissions will be evaluated with the "libfuzzer" fuzzing engine.

-3.2.2.1 Duplicate Vulnerabilities
+3.2.2.1 Duplicate PoVs